yvonnehe/jsf--react--import-export/README.md

 Use exports and imports to hook the file up so it works the same as before splitting out the components

+**Important:** You must import React at the top of each component using the line: `import React from 'react';`

 ### Export

 put `export default` before the function keyword to export the component e.g. `export default function ComponentName() { ...`

 ### Import

-Use `import ComponentName from "./path/to/ComponentName.js"` at the top of the file to import that component.
+Use `import ComponentName from './path/to/ComponentName.js';` at the top of the file to import that component.

 You need to import a component any place that it is used.